ckormanyos/boost_math_test_qemu/README.md

 </p>

-This repository tests certain small parts of Boost.Math on a bare-metal embedded system with CI runs verified via qemu.
+This repository tests certain small parts of Boost.Math on a bare-metal ARM(R)-based embedded microcontroller system.
+CI runs using qemu verify correct operation on the embedded target.